syaerulid/Home-Loan-Recommendation/README.md

-# Home-Loan-Recommendation
+# Home-Loan-Approval
-Home Loan Recommendation as Final Project on Dibimbing
+Home Loan Approval as Final Project on Dibimbing

 ## Welcome to Home Loan Approval
 In this project, we import data from https://www.kaggle.com/datasets/rishikeshkonapure/home-loan-approval and train a few machine learning model to improve the Approval Rate of Home Loan and get a New Client that Eligible for Home Loan